 Antioxidants such as epicatechin and gallic acid are abundant in raw cocoa beans.
 Unfortunately, the process of turning cacao beans into chocolate removes a lot of these chemicals.
 A minor quantity of antioxidants is still present in your chocolate bar, but it’s uncertain whether this is sufficient to provide many advantages.

 Chocolate also contains high levels of phenethylamine, a chemical that induces brain cells to produce dopamine, a feel-good neurotransmitter.
-But what is it about chocolate that makes us crave it so much?
-Most likely, it’s sugar—specifically, the combination of sugar and chocolate’s high-fat content.

 What Happens When You Eat Too Much Chocolate?